 Many technologies old and new have been pressed into the service of communication.
 Before the discovery of electricity, we used smoke signals, beacons, flashing mirrors, and semaphore.
 Electrical wiring brought the Morse telegraph key and Telex machine.
-Computer technology was no different.
+Then came the rise of the computer.

 The first known system aimed at online communication was created at MIT in 1965 - 52 years ago.
 MIT used a mainframe system: a big central machine, like the IBM 7094s shown, was linked to dumb terminals all over the campus which students and staff could use.
-Users used to communicate by leaving files, with names like "TO TOM," in the public folders.
+Users would communicate by leaving files, with names like "TO TOM," in the public folders.
 This wasn't a system explicitly designed for communication - but people found a way.
 Then, Tom Van Vleck and Noel Morris wrote two commands: MAIL would write a message to another user's mail box, for later reading, and WRITE caused a one-line message to pop up on another user's screen.

 In 1965, there was a long way still to go.
 By the spring, Morris and Van Vleck had written a complete mail system for the MIT mainframe; but it did not support messages with subject lines, colour or graphics, or sending to more than one recipient.
 And it could only send messages to users of the same mainframe on the MIT campus.

 A real email service had to wait for a network.
 By 1973, the US Department of Defense had established ARPANET, the Internet's forerunner, and took an organised approach to developing an email system.
 Ray Tomlinson, contracted to ARPANET, is known as the inventor of modern email: it was he who decided on the @ symbol to identify the addressee.
 The system he designed is still in use today, with plenty of extensions (fonts, colours, images, layout and formatting).